Q&A: UNDERSTANDING AND

 Dear Dr. Klaper:

 I have recently become a lacto-vegetarian, and I keep experiencing one sore throat episode after another.
-Do you have any ideas as to why this may be happening and perhaps some suggestions for the best way to treat a full-blown sore throat when it does occur?
+Do you have any ideas as to why this may be happening and perhaps some suggestions for the best way to treat a full-blown sore throat when it does occur? – D.T.

-Dairy proteins are not the only possible allergy-inciting culprit in foods – other proteins from soy, peanut, or wheat (or for that matter, most any other plant or animal protein in a given individual person) may incite a mucus drip – and resultant irritated throat membranes.
+Dairy proteins are not the only possible inflammation-inciting culprit in foods – other proteins from soy, peanut, or wheat (or for that matter, most any other plant or animal protein in a given individual person) may incite a mucus drip – and resulting irritated sore throat membranes.
 If such a food-based irritant is suspected, eliminate that food for several weeks and see if the symptoms clear.
 Then, reinstitute the food and see if the symptoms recur.
 If so, plan to avoid that food, long term.

 Another cause of frequent sore throat episodes is a chronic bacterial infection of the paranasal sinuses (spaces in the skull bones which make our voice more resonant and which connect into the nasal cavity).
 Whether a case of acute or chronic infectious sinusitis is discharging bacteria-laden secretions down the back of the throat is a question to be answered with the help of your physician.
 Appropriate diagnostic tests (physical examination, scans, etc.) may need to be arranged to confirm or rule out this diagnosis.
 Other serious causes of sore throats (tumors, etc.) can also be investigated at that time.